Services

 - Indemnities - a lender often requires protection in the form of indemnities (which is a promise by the borrower to pay to the lender on a pound-for-pound basis on a particular type of loss arising).
 For example, if there is an event of default.

-- Representations and warranties – statements of current or past fact (or law) and operate to flush out information at the start of the transaction.
-Lenders use representations to limit their lending risk.
+- Representations and warranties - a lender will use representations to limit their lending risk.

 - Events of default - typically, a lender does not have an inherent right to demand early repayment of a loan.
 Therefore, a loan agreement should specify circumstances or events that, if they were to occur, would give a lender that right.
 These circumstances or events are usually called events of default and will vary for individual transactions and will need to be tailored and negotiated as appropriate.
 They are usually heavily negotiated.